michael24peters/pv-finder_project/README.md

 ## Overview

 To get a big picture of what this project is all about, see `pv-finder_manual.md`.
 This is a fairly long document but provides the best documentation for touring the project in a relatively understandable manner.
+The entirety of the manual is written by me.

 ## Key Contributions